rwth-i6/returnn/docs/getting_started/basic_usage/recurrent_subnet.rst

 Recurrent Sub-Networks
 ======================

-For many task it will be necessary to define multiple that are applied as recurrent network over a sequential input, especially when running a search over sequences.
+For many task it will be necessary to define multiple layers that are applied as recurrent network over a sequential input, especially when running a search over sequences.
 While basic recurrent layers such as LSTM variants are defined by using the "``rec``" layer and selecting the desired "``unit``", custom sub-networks can be defined by passing a network dictionary for the "``unit``" attribute.